Ancient Egyptian Hieroglyphs:

 Many hieroglyphs carried profound religious and magical significance — believed to invoke divine power and protection.
 You can still see these carved across Luxor’s ancient temples.

 Carried by gods as the key of life.
-Worn as an amulet to ensure the soul’s safe passage.
-One of the most common symbols in Karnak Temple’s decorations.
+One of the most common symbols in Karnak Temple’s decorations, worn as an amulet for the soul’s safe passage.

 The backbone of Osiris.
 Represented eternal strength and stability — a key symbol in funerary contexts, ensuring the deceased’s resurrection.